ben-research/Defect-Detection/README.md

 # Defect-Detection
-Defect-Detection in chips using Image Denoising
+Defect-Detection in chips using Image Cleaning